konstructio/kubefirst/docs/common/terraform.md

 With terraform using the S3 based state store, you can add any terraform file to the gitops repo on which [atlantis is listeting for](https://github.com/kubefirst/gitops-template/blob/main/atlantis.yaml) and atlantis will try to plan and when approved to apply such plan for you.

+Beyond repositories and users, atlantis allow you to have your IaC demands to be tracked by your main branch registry.
+Easing up the usage of terraform based workflows to update the infractruture you are operating.